LucGosso/Gosso.EPiServerAddOn.DownloadIfMissingFileBlob/README.md

 ## For whom?
 This AddOn is heaven for developers, get rid of copying the production blobs to your local installations.
 ## How it works
 When the EPiServer CMS page is binding the model to the page, the Provider GetBlob(URI id) is called for every Blob used on the loaded page.
-The Slave File Blob Provider check if file exists on the local blob directory, if not it requests the Gosso.EpiserverAddOn.SlaveFileBlob.UrlResolver.ashx* on the Production server and downloads the file with the friendly URL.
+The Download If Missing File Blob Provider check if file exists on the local blob directory, if not it requests the Gosso.EpiserverAddOn.DownloadIfMissingFileBlob.UrlResolver.ashx* on the Production server and downloads the file with the friendly URL.

 *this ashx must exist on the production server

-*The SlaveProvider is using a web request to the ashx on the production server since the local database is locked (because of possible chance of eternal loop) during request and we don’t have the possibility to find out the friendly URL to the file.
+*The DownloadIfMissingFileBlobProvider is using a web request to the ashx on the production server since the local database is locked (because of possible chance of eternal loop) during request and we don’t have the possibility to find out the friendly URL to the file.

 ## Performance overload
 Yes, initially on application load, it will take some time to download the loaded files.